gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 # Setup i18next

-Most of the [Workleap](https://workleap.com/) platform applications are, or will be bilingual.
-To help feature teams with localized resources, Squide offer a native [plugin](../reference/i18next/i18nextPlugin.md) to adapt the [i18next](https://www.i18next.com/) library for federated applications.
+Most of the applications on the [Workleap](https://workleap.com/) platform are either already bilingual or will be in the future.
+To help feature teams with localized resources, Squide provides a native [plugin](../reference/i18next/i18nextPlugin.md) designed to adapt the [i18next](https://www.i18next.com/) library for federated applications.

 ## Setup the host application